Oliver Milburn

 Oliver Milburn (born 25 February 1973), occasionally known by the name Oz Milburn, is a British actor.

 Early life

-Born in Dorset, Milburn was educated at the Dragon School in Oxford, and then Eton College.
+Milburn was educated at Eton College.

 Career

 Milburn played Matthew Bannerman in Families and Liam in Green Wing.
 He has also been in Me Without You, The Browning Version (1994 film), The Bill, Backup, Tess of the D'Urbervilles, David Copperfield (as James Steerforth), Sweet Medicine, Byron, Born and Bred, The Forsyte Saga: To Let, Paul in The Descent, and Bodies.
 Milburn also joined the cast of Mistresses in 2009.
 In 2011, he played the role of Edgar Linton in the film adaptation of Emily Brontë's Wuthering Heights.
 In 2013, he provided the voices of the characters Bartholomew Roberts and John in the video game Assassin's Creed IV: Black Flag.

 Milburn was a regular on the first two series of The Royals playing the head of royal security.

 Other ventures

 As of 2020, Milburn was a restaurateur and co-owns the London restaurants Kitty Fisher's and Cora Pearl.